What Does 1:100 Leverage Mean? Why Most Traders Should Never Use It

 Can you lose more than you deposit with 100x leverage?

 Depending on the market structure, yes.
 In poorly regulated platforms or illiquid conditions, losses can exceed the posted margin.
-Using regulated venues and instruments that define max loss is critical for risk control.
+Using regulated venues with negative balance protection and instruments that define max loss is critical for risk control.

 Why do traders get liquidated even when they set a stop-loss?